 Co-authored with: Sandro Cabral and Sergio Lazzarini

-Stage: under review at the Strategic Management Journal.
+Stage: Reject & Resubmit at the Strategic Management Journal.

 We comparatively assess the strategic behavior of cooperatives, for-profit and state-owned organizations in generating community-based benefits beyond profits in the context of digitalization of the Brazilian credit sector.
 We find that credit cooperatives are associated with increased physical presence compared to other organizational forms following an exogenous digitalization shock.
 However, contrary to expectations, cooperatives concentrate their presence in less vulnerable areas, whereas state-owned banks serve underdeveloped and low-income localities.